Commuter & City Rail Transit Today

 In the period following the end of World War II automobile prices dropped, freeways were built, and General Motors et al. purchased urban rail lines across the United States.
 Los Angles fell in love with the automobile.
 After almost 90 years of rail history in Los Angeles' the last remaining Red Car line went out of service in 1961 and the last street car line followed suit two years later.

-The reality of freeway and street congestion led to a renaissance of rail transit.
+The reality of freeway and street congestion along with poor air quality led to a renaissance of rail transit.
 In 1990 rail commuter trains and city transit trains began running again in Los Angeles.

 Metrolink Commuter Trains

 In 1991, following the passage of several ballot measures authorizing transportation improvements, the Southern California Regional Rail Authority (SCRRA) was established.
 Metrolink service began on Ventura, Santa Clarita and San Bernardino Lines in 1992.

 As of December 2012, Metrolink operates 169 commuter trains daily on weekdays, 44 trains on Saturdays and 32 trains on Sundays between 55 stations on seven lines totaling 512 miles of track throughout Los Angeles, Orange, Riverside, San Bernardino Ventura, and San Diego Counties.
 Metrolink lines include: